romeerez/orchid-orm/packages/docs/src/guide/columns-json-types.md

 ## default

-Set a default value which will be returned in case if input is `null` or `undefined`.
-If function provided, it will be called on each validation to use the returned value.
+Set a default value that will be returned in case input is `null` or `undefined`.
+If the function is provided, it will be called on each validation to use the returned value.

 ```ts
 const someTable = db('someTable', (t) => ({